This post may contain affiliate links. Read our Affiliate Policy to learn more.

 Some kiddos engage in hand flapping when excited, not autism related at all.
 Other times, autism could be at play.
 If you child starts hand flapping, it’s best to check in with a pediatrician or occupational therapist.
 Hand flapping alone is definitely not justification for an autism diagnosis, but you will want to investigate it further.

 If your child starts hand flapping, be observant about the circumstances under which it’s happening.
 Is your child excited, stressed, or fatigued?
 Does it happen at certain times or places?
 The more information you can gather, the easier it will be for a profession to determine what’s going on.

 When should I worry about hand flapping?

+If your kiddo is engaging in self-harming behaviors, stop reading right now and contact a medical professional for help.
 From a physical standpoint, stimming and hand flapping are rarely hazardous.
 That said, stimming is a term that can be applied to any number of behaviors, some of which may not be safe.
 If your child hits their head against a wall in order to self-stim, for example, it may be best to redirect that behavior.

 With hand flapping and any other stimming behaviors, be on the lookout for anything that may cause injury.

 The next potential problem is when a child’s stimming behaviors are negatively impacting the other tasks they have to complete in a day.
 If your child struggles to complete their homework because they don’t want to stop hand flapping, you may want to chat with your occupational therapist about redirection strategies.